The Stochastic Solution to a Cauchy Problem for Degenerate Parabolic Equations: Local Stochastic Solutions

 \item [(ii)] $u(t,v)=g(v)$ for $(t,v)\in[0,T]\times\partial{G}\cup\{T\}\times G$. \end{itemize} \end{definition}

-\begin{remark} In both \cite{SV72} and \cite{BS12}, the authors introduce stochastic solutions, but not the local ones.
-Since they only take bounded functions as solutions, every local stochastic solution is actually a stochastic one under their consideration.

-Here, without the boundedness restriction, we need to introduce the additional notion of local stochastic solution.
-As we can see in Example~\ref{eg:x loc sol} below, there is indeed some local stochastic solution which is not a stochastic solution. \end{remark}
+\begin{remark} In \cite{SV72} and \cite{BS12}, the authors introduce stochastic solutions, but not their {\it local} versions.
+Since they only take bounded functions as solutions, every local stochastic solution is a stochastic solution under their consideration.
+Here, without the boundedness restriction, the additional notion of local stochastic solutions is necessary.
+In particular, by applying It\^{o}'s rule to the process $u(r,X^{t,x}_r)$, a classical solution $u$ to \eqref{PDE} is a local stochastic solution to \eqref{PDE}.
+However, a classical solution $u$ to \eqref{PDE} is not necessarily a stochastic solution.
+Example~\ref{eg:x loc sol} below serves as an counterexample.